spravo13/angp/README.md

 # angp
-(Aircrack-ng-prompt); A bash script to help make aircrack-ng easier to use
+(Aircrack-ng prompt); A bash script to help make aircrack-ng easier to use